Darel Rex Finley in PhotoBooth

 2009.05.21 prev next

-Network Security Podcast #144 (mckeay.net), though generally upbeat on the Mac, included a heavy dose of the “security through obscurity” argument — that the Mac doesn’t have the huge malware problem suffered by Windows users because the Mac has small market share.
+NETWORK Security Podcast #144 (mckeay.net), though generally upbeat on the Mac, included a heavy dose of the “security through obscurity” argument — that the Mac doesn’t have the huge malware problem suffered by Windows users because the Mac has small market share.
 Choice quotes:

 “One of the things we’re trying to counteract is the false sense of security that many [Mac] people have because their platform has not attracted the attention of malware authors.
 We believe that that false sense of security will end up harming these users, and the users of this platform, more when security threats do arise.” —Dino Dai Zovi